-Picture it.
-A 130-pound mountain lion with her two cubs feeding on a deer in the middle of your town.
+Picture a 130-pound mountain lion with her two cubs feeding on a deer in the middle of your town.
 Kids are walking by.
 Homes are right there.
-Businesses.
+And businesses.
 What would you do?

-When South Dakota Game Fish & Parks (SDGF&P) officers first located the lions with their kill, they removed the deer carcass, hoping the lions would retreat back into the woods of the Black Hills.
-But no such luck.
-About six days later the lions were found eating another deer in the middle of the road, adjacent to the post office, businesses, and homes.
+No such luck.
+About six days later the lions were found eating another deer in the middle of the road, adjacent to the post office.

-On May 5 and 6, the lion and her cubs were killed by SDGF&P authorities.
+On May 5 and 6, SD GFP agents killed the lion and both cubs.

-Kanta calls the situation “unfortunate,” and believes the cubs had to be killed, because without a guiding adult lion, they would have continued to prowl through town and eventually would have starved.
+Kanta calls the situation “unfortunate” and says the cubs had to be killed, because without an adult lion to guide them, they would have continued to prowl through town and eventually starved.

-Four mountain lion deaths by SDF&P in the Black Hills area in two days may sound like a lot for an animal that was listed as “threatened” as recently as 2003, and it is.
-But Kanta says the department is counting 12 depredation kills so far this year, which is a similar number to 2012.
-And Timothy Dunbar, Executive Director of the Mountain Lion Foundation (MLF), says that’s in line, proportionally, to numbers in California, where his conservation organization is based.
+Four mountain lion kills by SD GFP in the Black Hills area in two days may sound like a high number for an animal that was listed by conservationists as “threatened” as recently as 2003, and it is.
+But Kanta says the 12 depredation kills in the first half of this year is similar to last year’s count.
+And Timothy Dunbar, Executive Director of the Mountain Lion Foundation (MLF), says that’s in line proportionally to numbers in California, where his conservation organization is based.

-Dunbar believes this could be the reason for the high number of lion deaths in South Dakota this month.
-He says the hunting is creating an orphan population of young lions, many of which wander into human areas while looking for a territory.
+Dunbar believes hunting could be indirectly responsible for the bold lions seen in Keystone this month, since it leaves an orphan population of young lions to wander into human areas while looking for new territory.

-Kanta adds that relocation is not an option because of South Dakota’s limited lion habitat.
+Kanta adds that relocation is not an option due to South Dakota’s limited lion habitat.
 “Our hands are kind of tied in a lot of these cases,” he says.
 “That’s why we’ve always said, any state that’s willing to take lions from us, we’d certainly look at that as an option.”

 Unfortunately, there are a couple problems with that solution.
 First, no states have made themselves available for this offer.
 Second, Dunbar says, it wouldn’t work.
 If a lion is transported to another lion’s territory, one of those lions is going to kill the other.

 “Lions are self-regulating,” Dunbar explains.
 “If you allow them to establish their territories, they will maintain that territory and protect it from other lions.
-So, they will become a resident lion, they will keep other lions out of there, and if they are not a lion that preys on livestock, then pretty much all the human inhabitants are also protected from other lions by that lion.”
-Problems are introduced when hunting eliminates the resident lions, because, he says, “all these lions that do not have territories move in there and try to grab a piece of it.”
+So, a resident lion will keep other lions out of there, and if it is not a lion that preys on livestock, then pretty much all the human inhabitants are also protected from other lions by that lion.”
+Hunting eliminates the resident lions and introduces problems because, he says, “all these lions that do not have territories move in there and try to grab a piece of it.”

 When asked what he would do if he had been in Kanta’s situation, having to protect a town with a mountain lion and her cubs in the middle of it, Dunbar says, “I would recommend that they do pretty much what happened in California recently, in Glendale and in Santa Barbara, where they contained the situation, tranquilized the animal, and moved it out of the area a short distance.”